pablorosillo/ssmfinalassignment/README.md

-# ssmfinalassignment
+# Stochastic Simulation Methods final assignment
-Stochastic Simulation Methods final assignment
+In this repository you will find a Python file with the code used to compute the numerical results presented in the final project